buildwithflux/log-time-to-next-idle/README.md

 ## Quick Start

 Just put a call to `logTimeToNextIdle` at the start of any event handler.
-Here is an example of logging the time it takes to switch tabs in a React app.
+Here is an example of logging the time it takes to switch fictional tabs in a React app.

 ```jsx
 const logTimeToNextIdle = require('log-time-to-next-idle')